microprediction/precise/README.md

 | schur_weak_diag     |    ... and uses weak allocation and diag portfolio  |

 At present "weak" and "schur" are the only methods you may have trouble finding implemented elsewhere.
 The latter is my attempt to unify seemingly disparate approaches: namely those using a global optimization versus those using divide and conquer.

+# Model ensembles, stacking, mixtures of experts et cetera
+This package can be used to create combinations of models.
+See this [notebook example](https://github.com/microprediction/precise/blob/main/examples_colab_notebooks/lazypredict_model_portfolio.ipynb) or [these examples](https://github.com/microprediction/precise/tree/main/examples_ensembles_lazypredict).

 ## Miscellaneous remarks